You have to be willing to allow people to do things at 80% of what you were able to do.

 Here is an example of it;

 Juan’s been with us four years now, and when he started, he was in the wrong role, which was my fault because he was doing general setup, VA kind of stuff.
 Then I discovered that he wasn’t a bad employee.
-He was on the wrong seat on the bus, and he didn’t hit a knack.
+He was in the wrong seat on the bus and didn’t hit a knack.

 And so the thing that was his gift was hurting him because he was in the wrong role.
 And once I discovered that.
-He went from $3 an hour to $5 an hour to $8 an hour.
+He went from $3 an hour to $8 an hour.
 He’s $12 an hour now, which in the Philippines is excellent.

-If you have someone that can keep the vision intact, then they can have people working around them that are as enthusiastic about it,
+If you have someone who can keep the vision intact, they can have people working around them who are enthusiastic about it.

 It’s impossible to have a company where a hundred percent of people love everything about the company.